microsoft/BotFramework-WebChat/docs/CITATION.md

 ## Bot implementation

 Bot developers would need to implement the citation as outlined in this section.
-The implementation below will enable livestreaming to both Azure Bot Services and Teams.

 ### Activity text